 If this doesn’t interest you, then consider heading to one of the nearby wineries in the city to sample some local vintages — that is, if you’re not the one driving!
 Beyond garlic, Gilroy is known for its gastronomy and there are lots of great restaurants to eat or even local produce to sample.

-So whether you’re looking for an interactive stop that’s great for the whole family or are interested in sampling wines from regions that aren’t Napa Valley or Sonoma, then Gilroy makes for an excellent stop on the San Francisco to Big Sur drive, even if it’s a slight detour from the coast.
+So whether you’re looking for an interactive stop that’s great for the whole family or are interested in sampling wines from regions that aren’t Napa Valley or Sonoma, then Gilroy makes for an excellent stop on the drive, even if it’s a slight detour from the coast.

 Santa Cruz

-Looping back to the Highway 1 and the Pacific Coast, the next stop on this San Francisco to Big Sur drive should be the chilled-out city of Santa Cruz.
+Looping back to the Highway 1 and the Pacific Coast, the next stop should be the chilled-out city of Santa Cruz.
 Known for being an iconic coastal surf town, Santa Cruz is the perfect place to stop if you want to take in a cool city with wonderful seaside vibes and watch some of the best surfers in California.

 Known for its iconic Santa Cruz Boardwalk which boasts classic carnival games, an old wooden roller coaster, a Ferris wheel, various adrenaline-pumping rides and arcades galore, this is a perfect place for kids and nostalgia-seeking adults alike.